BROOKLYN – Runners at Hunter Jones’ level don’t get racing advice from just anybody.

 In the days leading up to his bid for history at the MHSAA Lower Peninsula Division 3 Final, the Benzie Central senior chatted with the most legendary distance runner to compete at the Michigan high school level.

 Jones’ coach thought it would be a good idea for him to talk with former Rockford star Dathan Ritzenhein, a three-time Olympian whose time of 14:10.4 at Michigan International Speedway in 2000 has never been approached.

 “I had a phone call with him a couple days ago,” Jones said.
 “He just kind of coached me through what to do.
 It’s pretty cool we have that connection and we are 1 and 2 in the state.

 “He just told me don’t worry about time.
 His advice was just go out and red-line the whole time, just go hard the whole time.
 I did that.
 My legs were pretty tired in the middle.
 I couldn’t push as much as I wanted to.”

 Jones hoped to make a run at Ritzenhein’s course record, but strong winds at MIS threw that pursuit out the window.
-He had to be satisfied with putting his name in the record books as the first boy to win the overall championship in his division four times during his career and breaking the Division 3 record of 14:52.8 set by Ovid-Elsie’s Maverick Darling in 2007.
-He also became the third runner to win four MHSAA Finals boys titles and second in Lower Peninsula history, following only Central Lake’s Ryan Shay and his four Class D championships from 1993-96.
+He had to be satisfied with putting his name in the record books as the first boy to win the LP championship four times under the MHSAA Divisional format and breaking the Division 3 record of 14:52.8 set by Ovid-Elsie’s Maverick Darling in 2007.
+He is the third runner to win four MHSAA Finals boys titles and second in Lower Peninsula history, following only Central Lake’s Ryan Shay and his four Class D championships from 1993-96.